allegheny-college-cmpsc-105-spring-2024/resto-AOtbliesk/README.md

 1. : Clone your repo using git, and open the project in Spyder following steps from last lab
 2. : Add analytics to the site
-3. TODO: Submit work to GitHub using git
+3. : Submit work to GitHub using git
 4. : Update this website with content!
 5. : Submit work to GitHub using git
 6. : Review your colleagues' restaurants/sports sites and write two short reviews